sandeepnegi1996/ObsidianNotes/JOB-Hunt/striver-SDE1-sheet/Find the Kth max and min element of an array.md

 3. so if k ka value is 2 we will find the minimum by traversing the array twice
 4. Similary if k value is 3 three time we are going to find the array min.

+## Solution 3
+- use TreeSet : since elements are distinct no element will be lost
+- and element will be sorted inside the TreeSet
+- now we need to find the element at a particular index

 ```java
 ```